 CHCs are uniquely positioned to address the nation's growing primary care gap while simultaneously delivering substantial cost savings to the healthcare system.
-According to NACHC's report, "Closing the
+According to the

-Primary Care Gap,"1 over 100 million Americans (one-third of the nation) lack access to a usual source of primary care due to a shortage of providers in their communities.
-These individuals are considered medically disenfranchised and include people of all income levels, locations, ages, races, ethnicities, and insurance status.
+National Association of Community Health Centers' (NACHC) report, "Closing the Primary Care Gap,"1 over 100 million Americans (one-third of the nation) lack access to a usual source of primary care due to a shortage of providers in their communities.
+These individuals, who span all income levels, regions, ages, races, ethnicities, and insurance statuses, are being left without consistent and reliable care-not because of personal choice, but because the system is not adequately meeting their needs.
 Many of these individuals have insurance but are still unable to access care in their community due to a shortage of providers.
 Without health centers, 15 million more patients would be at risk of going without primary care.2